morais-07/savi-2025-2026-trabalho1-grupo2/README.md

 -Convergence: The process stops either when the error converges (the change in error is below the set tolerance) or when the maximum number of iterations is reached.

+* **main_minimum_enclosing_sphere.py**

+This section performs the optimization of a minimum enclosing sphere around two aligned point clouds `source_final` and `target`

+*Point Cloud Combination:*

+The aligned point clouds are merged into a single array `all_points_np`, combining both the transformed source and target clouds.

+This allows all points to be used for sphere optimization.

+*Initial Guess for Sphere Parameters:*

+An initial guess for the sphere’s center and radius is computed:

+The center is set as the mean of all points.

+The radius is set as the maximum distance from the center to any point in the combined set.

+This serves as the initial parameters for the optimization.

+*Sphere Optimization:*

+The optimization problem minimizes the radius of the sphere while ensuring it encompasses all points.

+The Scipy `minimize` function with the SLSQP method is used to solve this, subject to constraints and bounds:

+Constraints ensure the radius is positive, while the center has no specific limits.

+*Final Results:*

+After optimization, the optimized sphere parameters (center and radius) are extracted.

+A sphere is generated using the optimized radius and translated to the optimized center.

+*Visualization:*

+The optimized sphere is displayed alongside the aligned point clouds, showing the final result.

+*Success/Failure:*

+If optimization succeeds, the final sphere is visualized.
+Otherwise, an error message is displayed.

 ---